 A better business climate would help Michigan attract people from around the country, especially those fleeing Illinois.
 It’s a nearby state where lawmakers are driving people and businesses away with high taxes and poor governance.

 But Michigan’s lack of job growth is holding it back.
 Lawmakers can improve the state business climate.
-They should focus their attention toward improvements that make Michigan a more attractive place to add jobs.
+They should focus their attention away from their schemes to avoid tax cuts and toward improvements that make Michigan a more attractive place to add jobs.

 The Mackinac Center for Public Policy is a nonprofit research and educational institute that advances the principles of free markets and limited government.
 Through our research and education programs, we challenge government overreach and advocate for a free-market approach to public policy that frees people to realize their potential and dreams.